Detained Davincis: Artists in Lithuania draw attention to the plight of asylum-seekers

 “I know.
 They are beautiful.
 So sad that so many Da Vincis need to be imprisoned here,” I reply to the security guard’s comment about Anna’s paintings.
 He nods while he seems to be trying to look for the right answer.
 Breaking the silence, he says: “It’s politics.
 It’s all about politics.
 I just work and follow instructions.”

 After that, the security guard gives instructions to a young female soldier to bring Anna while he continues to look into some bags I brought containing frames, canvas, watercolors, brushes, and other donated materials collected by the Wall Group, an initiative that started in November 2021 to support the migrants coming to Lithuania.

 Anna comes with a contagious smile and watery eyes.
 She doesn’t recall when was the last time she had received a visit from anyone.
 She has gone more than seven years without seeing her family, but today her unique paintings allow her to receive a personal visit, even when those visiting are complete strangers to her.

-Though their artistic styles vary widely, the ability to connect to the outside world through art is something the detainees helped by the Sienos Group share in common.
+Though their artistic styles vary widely, the ability to connect to the outside world through art is something the detainees helped by the Wall Group share in common.